gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 Organized folder tree: Complete;

-Removed jigglebones from certain weapons: Complete.
+Removed jigglebones from certain weapons: Complete;

+Check if team-colored weapons have any differences on their VMTs.
+If the difference is noticeable enough, then, single-color War Paints will require previews on both teams.
+Currently, only Ubersaw was checked: Incomplete;

+Re-check what War Paints use the Grenade Launcher and Loose Cannon specific VMTs: Incomplete.

 ---